Energy and utility bill assistance programs in Delaware.

-If you need help paying utility bills in Delaware, get information below on who to call for energy bill assistance as well as how to get access to weatherization programs.
+If you need help paying utility bills in Delaware, get information below on who to call for energy bill assistance as well as how to get access to free weatherization programs.
+There are government grants, payment plans for past due electric bills, funds to help pay winter heating costs in DE and other resources.
 The programs can help the low income and others facing a crisis get help.

 Delmarva Power (Conectiv) – This energy provider runs the Good Neighbor Fuel Fund for its low income customers.
 How this works is Conectiv matches donations from businesses, customer contributions as well as donations from individuals and other agencies with a donation from shareholders.
 A household must first apply for LIHEAP in order to be able to receive aid.
 Funds are administered are passed out to those in need by the non-profit Salvation Army organization.
 Call 302-472-0750 to learn more or apply for help.